leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   For those of you who actually like their IDEs to do most of their job, there are good news for you - Play comes with decent modern [IDE support] [11].
 I would not vouch for all the IDEs listed there (Eclipse, IntelliJ Idea, Netbeans) since I haven't tried them all with Play Framework.
-Still, I found IntelliJ Idea and Play Framework integration quite feature complete, snappy and mostly bug-free.
+Still, I found IntelliJ Idea integration with Play Framework quite feature complete, snappy and mostly bug-free.

 ### Server, Network, and Hosting Environment ###

   Play dismisses JEE servlet model in favor of NIO-charged [Netty] [3] network stack.
 As a result, Play features _Stateless Web Tier_, _Non-blocking I/O_, _Real-time communication support_ (Web-sockets, Comet, EventSource) and more...

   As a result of such bold move - Play applications are bad fitted for deployment on top of classical JEE Application containers (which as I understand is still [possible] [12], just highly not recommended).
 It's not something very uncommon lately: certain niche application frameworks abandon classical well-established enterprise deployment strategies and provide their own alternatives to develop and deploy applications into production.
 Just to name a
   few: [Vert.x] [4], [Dropwizard] [5]...

-  In my personal opinion it's mostly good thing, it provides Play Framework core developers possibility to optimize hard for particular niche.
+  In my personal opinion it's mostly a good thing, it provides Play Framework core developers possibility to optimize hard for particular niche.
 In this case Play concentrates on high-load, high-throughput and low-latency web services.

-  Another take on this is to consider that modern web application developer requirements are a decade ahead of enterprise.
+  Another take on this is to consider that modern web application requirements are a decade ahead of enterprise.
 The enterprise/JEE world tries to solve yesterdays problems on enterprise scale of business and processes; the rest of the world tries to address tomorrow's issues and challenges, empowering users to make them come a reality today.

   I myself am in the process of finalizing my application delivery and "throwing it over the fence" into production, so I don't have any _REAL_ experience with Play application in operation.
 I'm planning to leverage most of it to [play2-native-packager-plugin] [6] sbt-plugin (assembles debian package) and built-in [Play evolutions] [7] (manages database schema migrations).
 Only the time will show how it goes.

 ### Data Modeling ###